corda/samples-kotlin/Solana/bridging-token/README.md

 ## Concepts

-Briging allows to transfer an assets form Corda netowrk to a token representation on Solana legger.
+Bridging allows to transfer an assets form Corda network to a token representation on Solana ledger.
-The Cord asse is never burned, but it lokec and can be redeem back.
+The Cord asset is never burned, but it locked and can be redeemed back.
 This sample demonstrates how to bridge Corda assets to the Solana network using a Bridge Authority (an extra Corda participant that orchestrates bridging/redemption), and a Solana Notary (a Corda notary backed by a Solana notary program).